andrewblance/Thank-U-Next/README.md

 The game is also meant to play a 8-bit version of Thank U, Next by Ariana Grande, but I dont think i can distribute that, so you will just have to imagine it.

 ## Patch Notes
+* 0.20
+    * colliding with water and lava kills you
 * 0.16
     * health bar "fixed". collidable ground now seperated from other collidable objects
 * 0.15